jundalisay/spblist/content/en/research/descartes/world/chapter-08.md

 <!-- These had to describe the greatest circles, i.e. the circles most approaching a straight line.  -->

-The aether contained in between three or more of these circles were at first much less divided and less agitated than all the other.
+The aether contained in between 3 or more of these circles were at first much less divided and less agitated than all the other.

 At the beginning, God placed every sort of inequality among these particles.
 - They had all sorts of sizes, shapes, and dispositions to move or not to move, in all ways and in all directions.